hpcgarage/intrepyddguide/optimizations.md

 The first statement in the loop computes element-wise abs and sqrt of array `x0` and stores the results in array `x1`.
-Here the values of `x0` are unchanged across iterations, and hence the results stored in `x1` are also same.
+Here the values of `x0` are invariant across iterations, and hence the results stored in `x1` are also invariant.
 Such computations (i.e., loop invariant code) can be moved out of the loop to reduce program execution time and energy.

 ```python
     x1 = x0.abs().sqrt()